NESTCollaboration/nest/README.md

 least the 0th-order answer.
 Temperature, pressure, etc. should all be 1st- or 2nd-order.

-OptTrans and SinglePEWaveForm involve quick and dirty ray tracing and pulse shaping, to be used with "useTiming = true" in analysis.hh.
+OptTrans and SinglePEWaveForm involve quick and dirty ray tracing and pulse shaping, to be used with "s1CalculationMode/s2CalculationMode = Waveform" in analysis.hh.

 FitS1, FitS2, and FitEF are for 3-D X,Y,Z position dependencies including field fringing.
 The first two can just return 1 (get corrected out anyhow).